 Flying ants are not separate species of ant but male and female ants that have reached sexual maturity.
 These ants remain in the ant nest for most of their lives until it’s time to disperse and find a mate.

-• Attraction to Light: Like many insects, flying ants attract light.
+- Attraction to Light: Like many insects, lights attract flying ants.
 This behavior is thought to be related to their use of the sun as a navigational tool.
 If you see a flying ant swarm nearby, it’s best to turn off the lights in your home.

 Related: What Attracts Ants?
 Information and Facts